About the Tour

 - Gates to Kincaid open at 8:00 am if you want to drop a car there

-There will be TWO feed stations for 2014 race - the gasline by Hilltop Ski Area, the BLM steel bridge, and the Finish line of course!
+There will be FOUR feed stations for 2016 race - Hillside, Westchester Lagoon, Point Woronzof, and the Finish line of course!
 They will be serving fruit, granola bars, water & warm sports drink (Skratch Lab Apple Cinnamon).
 Feed stations are staffed by high school sports and community group volunteers.
 Give them a big thank you as you pass through.
-Pizza, great harvest and drinks will be in the Moseley Sports Center to great you!
+Food and drinks will be in the Kincaid Chalet to greet you!

 Merchandise on sale at Bib Pickup Friday & Saturday and on race day at the Kincaid Chalet.
 They will be available for purchase at bib pick-up and after the race in the Kincaid Chalet.
 We have lots of colors, styles and sizes to choose from, but keep in mind that it all goes FAST!
 Come to bib pick-up early on the first day for the best selection.